-The core-hole lifetime is controlled by non-radiative decay mechanisms due to electronic correlations, such as Auger, and radiative decay, directly related to the magnitude of the dipolar coupling $\Gamma$.
-In a Mott insulator away from equilibrium one can imagine high-order processes in which an electron in the band decays into the core orbital, simultaneously creating a particle hole excitation with an additional doublon in the upper Hubbard band.
-The decay of the doublon into spinons is unlikely due to the weak spinon dispersion and the vanishing coupling between charge and spin \cite{exciton1,exciton2,Rincon2014}(long doublon lifetime has also been observed in higher dimensions \cite{Sensarma2010, Eckstein2011, Lenarcic2013,Eckstein2016}).
-In our calculations, the lineshape will be determined by the time lapsing between the moment the photon source is turned on, and the emitted photon is measured by the detector, our $t_{probe}$.
-In Fig.\ref{fig:tprobe} we show results for the spin conserving and non-conserving channels as a function of the probing time.
-The UCL limit would correspond to small $t_{probe}$, where the lineshape is broad and many details of the spectrum are lost.
-However, one can see the development of an elastic peak at short times with little spectrum in the gap.
+Unlike dDMRG, where the core-hole lifetime is introduced as an artificial damping in the Kramers-Heisenberg formula, in our approach the core-hole lifetime is an intrinsic property of the problem and is determined by the magnitude of the light-matter interaction $\Gamma$.
+In particular, the inverse core-hole \emph{bare} linewidth for radiative decay is given by $\hbar\tau_{\rm core-hole} = \pi \sum_{\textbf{k}} |\Gamma_{\textbf{k}}|^2 \delta(\epsilon_{\textbf{k}}-\epsilon_c-\omega_{in})$, where $\epsilon_{\textbf{k}}$ is the energy of the valence band electrons while $\epsilon_c$ is the core-level energy.\cite{Kotani2008core}.
+In fact, the lifetime of the core-hole, while short, is actually momentum and energy dependent, and is intrinsically accounted for by our formulation.
+In our calculations, the lineshape for a fixed $\Gamma$ will be determined by the time lapsing between the moment the photon source is turned on, and the emitted photon is measured by the detector, our $t_{probe}$ for a smaller value of $\Gamma$.
+In Fig.\ref{fig:tprobe} we show RIXS results as a function of the probing time $t_{probe}$.
+As seen in Fig.\ref{fig:tprobe}, different features evolve with different characteristic times.
+At short times we observe the development of an elastic peak with little spectrum in the gap.
 This corresponds to an excitation being created at the transition edge and immediately recombining by emitting a photon, without energy loss and time to break into spinons, yielding only an elastic signal at $\omega=0$.